balena-io/docs/pages/learn/welcome/security.md

 ### Support access

 Device access is granted to a subset of balena employees to enable support and device troubleshooting.
-This access is controlled by the same SSH access mechanisms described above, and only SSH key access is permitted. {{ $names.company.upper }} employees access devices only for user support and to maintain device state and uptime with permission from the customer.
+This access is controlled by the same SSH access mechanisms described above, and only SSH key access is permitted.
+Balena employees access devices only for user support and to maintain device state and uptime with permission from the customer.

 If desired, this functionality can be disabled by removing the balena SSH public key from the device (or from the base image before flashing it onto the device).
 However, this will render the device inaccessible remotely for the purposes of support or repairs and updates to the base OS.
 Thus this should be done with extreme caution and only after careful consideration of the tradeoffs.